 Regular assets and expired assets display in the library by default.
 You can filter expired assets from the filter panel in the library using the Asset Expiration > Show Expired Only toggle, as shown in the following image:

-Index library assets
+Index assets

-You can set library assets as indexable so that the public URLs generated in CMP display in search engines.
+You can set assets as indexable so that the public URLs generated in CMP display in search engines.
 Go to Asset or Image Information and select the checkbox to Enable Search Engine Indexing.
 This lets search engines find the asset when referenced on a public-facing website.

 If a public URL has not been generated, enabling search engine indexing prompts you to generate the public link.